ashwin-madhavan/sweet-code/README.md

 - `models`: This directory contains the data models used throughout the application.
 - `ui`: This directory contains UI files (Color.kt, Theme.kt, Type.kt)
 - `MainActivity.kt`: This file contains the implementation of the main activity for the application.
-- `Naviation.kt`: This file contains the implementation of the navigation between Activities.
+- `Navigation.kt`: This file contains the implementation of the navigation between Activities.

 ## Features